nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Managing orders

 Orders is BogoBogo's way of tracking sold items.
 Users can create orders, process, and save them for later review.
-By processing an order, the revenue attained will be added into total revenue.
+By processing an order, the revenue attained will be added into total revenue which can then be used to calculate profits.

 <div class="code-example bg-grey-lt-000">
 :exclamation: Be sure not to close BogoBogo without saving your order!
 Any unsaved order will be lost.